fabiodearaujo/bug_tracker_mp3/README.md

 -   The search field on Manage User was designed on the same way all other containers from the Webapp, but for some reason it appears wider than other containers.
 Not a major issue, but it will be reviewed in future versions.

 ### Issues tracker

 - Issues encontered during development, testing and after deployed are being registered at [GitHub Projects](https://github.com/fabioaraujo76/bug_tracker_mp3/projects/1).

+### Future Improvements

+-   Add the possibility of Regular user send Message to the Manager requesting Project access.

+-   Add option to Regular user also send requests of app improvements to the Managers.

+-   Add the possibility of a Manager create different Teams to have more organization and flexibility.

+-   Add create date and timing to complete the ticket.

 ## Deployment